NVIDIA/ais-k8s/playbooks/README.md

 [ais_datafs_mkfs](docs/ais_datafs.md) | Creating or recreating filesystems for AIStore [ais_host_post_kubespray](docs/ais_host_post_kubespray.md) | Using AIStore chart values that require "unsafe" sysctls; changes kubelet.env to enable them ais_gpuhost_config | Configuring GPU compute nodes in the same cluster - install NVIDIA Docker 2, NVIDIA container runtime, etc.
+[ais_cluster_management](docs/ais_cluster_management.md) | A collection of playbooks to deploy and upgrade AIS clusters on K8s.
+Cluster shut down and associated cleanup is also supported.

 The `ais_host_config_common` playbook includes a tagging scheme to allow more granular selection of tasks and to skip tasks that are likely site-specific.